Purva0-4/Purva0-4.github.io/README.md

     <span class="block-title">About</span>
   </div>
   <div class="about-text">
-    <p>I'm a final-year <strong>Computer Science (Cyber Security)</strong> student who has spent the last few years getting exposure across the industry — internships and structured placements at <strong>Barclays, Vodafone, Tata Consultancy Services, Heathrow, Fujitsu, and Allianz</strong> — covering everything from accessible banking design to biometric authentication and IT security operations.</p>
+    <p>I'm a recent <strong>Computer Science (Cyber Security)</strong> graduate who spent my degree getting exposure across the industry — internships and structured placements at <strong>Barclays, Vodafone, Tata Consultancy Services, Heathrow, Fujitsu, and Allianz</strong> — covering everything from accessible banking design to biometric authentication and IT security operations.</p>
     <p>I'm now shifting from learning-about-security to doing-security: building labs, breaking things safely, and writing up what I find.
-I like taking things apart to understand them — I've assembled PCs, built home networks, and installed a security camera system from scratch.</p>
+I like taking things apart to understand them — I've assembled PCs, built home networks, and installed a security camera system from scratch.
+Looking for graduate opportunities in cyber security or IT.</p>
   </div>
 </section>